 A list of regularly offered courses follows.
-The indication of when a course will be offered is based on the best projection of the department and can be subject to change.
 Please note the key for the following abbreviations: (A) Arts; (H) Humanities; (S) Social Sciences; (N) Natural Sciences with Laboratory; (LS) Language Studies requirement; (NW) Non-Western Cultures requirement; (W) Writing requirement.

 An experimental and conceptual analysis of the processes of learning, thinking and perception and the biological bases of behavior.
 The relationships of these to behavioral development, social behavior and more complex phenomena of personality formation and abnormal behavior are undertaken.
 Required laboratory work involves investigation of the various processes in animals and humans.
 Staff